-- 1956 708.42-1.
-Criteria for Adoption.
-Any child who is subject to this law may be adopted if any of the 1957 following criteria are met: - 1958 (a) Both of the child's parents are deceased; - (b) The parental rights of both of the child's parents with respect to the child have been suspended or terminated; - 1961(c) The parental rights of one of the child's parents with respect to the child have been1962suspended or terminated and the child's other parent is deceased; or - 1963(d) The person filing the petition for adoption is the spouse of the child's parent and either1964of the following applies: - 1965
+(b) The parental rights of both of the child's parents with respect to the child have been suspended or terminated;

+(c) The parental rights of one of the child's parents with respect to the child have been suspended or terminated and the child's other parent is deceased; or (d) The person filing the petition for adoption is the spouse of the child's parent and either of the following applies:

-- (1) The child's other parent is deceased; or - (2) The parental rights of the child's other parent with respect to the child have been suspended or terminated. - 1968 708.42-2.
+(1) The child's other parent is deceased; or

+(2) The parental rights of the child's other parent with respect to the child have been suspended or terminated.

+708.42-2.
 Eligibility.
-The following persons are eligible to adopt a child who falls under the jurisdiction of this law pending the successful clearing of a background check: - 1970 (a) A married adult couple; - (b) Either spouse if the other spouse is a parent of the child; or - 1972 (c) An unmarried adult. - 1973 708.42-3.
-If the person proposing to adopt the child cannot successfully clear a background check, - 1974 and any convictions the person may possess have not been pardoned, forgiven, reversed, set aside or vacated, the Court may still deem the person eligible to adopt if the Court determines by clear 1975 1976 and convincing evidence that the adoption would be in the best interests of the child.
+The following persons are eligible to adopt a child who falls under the jurisdiction of this law pending the successful clearing of a background check:

+(a) A married adult couple;

+(b) Either spouse if the other spouse is a parent of the child; or(c) An unmarried adult.

+708.42-3.
+If the person proposing to adopt the child cannot successfully clear a background check, and any convictions the person may possess have not been pardoned, forgiven, reversed, set aside or vacated, the Court may still deem the person eligible to adopt if the Court determines by clear and convincing evidence that the adoption would be in the best interests of the child.

-1977 1978 708.43.
+708.43.
 Adoption Procedure

-1979 708.43-1.
+708.43-1.
 Petition for Adoption.
 A person proposing to adopt, or the Department, shall initiate a proceeding for the adoption of a child by filing a petition with the Court.
-The petition shall include 1980 the following information: 1981
+The petition shall include the following information: